Samin100/Brain2Speech/README.md

 # Introduction

-Brain2Speech turns EEG signals from a Muse headband into user input and utilizes a GUI that turns a unary input into speech.
+Brain2Speech gives paralyzed individuals the ability to communicate by picking up on their EEG activity.
+The EEG signals from a Muse headband into user input and utilizes a GUI that turns a unary input into speech.

 <div style="text-align:center"><img src="/brain2speech.gif" width="650"></div>